The Zeitgeist Movement: History

 The Zeitgeist Movement was formed in 2008 by Joseph shortly after the late 2008 release of Zeitgeist: Addendum, the second film in the Zeitgeist film series.

-Zeitgeist was first linked to the Venus Project.
+Zeitgeist was first linked to the Venus Project, which had been founded by Jacque Fresco in 1985.
 In April 2011, partnership between the two groups ended in an apparent power struggle, with Joseph commenting, "Without [the Zeitgeist Movement], [the Venus Project] doesn’t exist – it has nothing but ideas and has no viable method to bring it to light."

 The first Zeitgeist documentary which predates the organization Zeitgeist movement, borrowed from the works of Eustace Mullins, Lyndon LaRouche, and radio host Alex Jones.
 Much of its footage was taken directly from Alex Jones documentaries.

 The group holds an annual event, Z-Day (or Zeitgeist Day), an "educational forum" held in March.
 The New York Times reported on the second Z-Day held at Manhattan Community College in New York in 2009 which included lectures by Peter Joseph and Jacque Fresco.
 This event sold out with 900 people paying $10 each to attend.
 The event's organizers said that 450 connected events in 70 countries around the globe also took place.